cloudforet-io/api-doc/content/en/secret/v1/Secret.md

 ### list

-Gets a list of all Posts.
-You can use a query to get a filtered list of Posts.
+Queries a list of secrets.
+You can use a query to get a filtered list of secrets.